UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/NVIDIA_Containers.md

 This should take about 5 minutes to run on a 36-core, 2-GPU node.

-[^what_is_container]: A container is a way of bundling up a collection of files and instructions to run as a kind of "altered view" of the normal computer's files and systems.
+[^what_is_container]: A container is a way of bundling up a collection of files and instructions to run as a kind of "altered view" of the computer's files and systems.

 [^why_no_docker]: This is for a variety of reasons, but primarily that Docker presents a much larger range of security and misuse risks when used by inexperienced or hostile users.
 Singularity represents a much better fit for common HPC workloads and use-cases.